 - Biathlon — a combination of cross-country skiing and rifle shooting.

-- Nordic Skiing — a field of competitive skiing which includes all events where the heel of the boot cannot be fixed to the ski (as opposed to Alpine skiing).
+- Nordic Skiing — a field of competitive skiing that includes all events where the heel of the boot cannot be fixed to the ski (as opposed to Alpine skiing).

 - Nordic Combined — a Winter Olympics sport combining Cross-Country Skiing and Ski Jumping.